 The past few weeks have been a whirlwind over here!
 Since I started my new job, there hasn’t been enough hours in a day, it seems, to do everything I need to do.
 I used to be able to put a nice, freshly cooked meal on the table every night, but now I’m scrambling to find time even to sit down on our couch for five minutes!
 The whole time management issue has been a challenge, especially since I still very much want to keep this blog going, and exercise regularly.

 When free time becomes a luxury, you’ve got to get inventive.
-That’s exactly what I did the other night when I made this chili taco salad, and it was a huge hit!
+That’s exactly what I’ve been doing when I make this chili taco salad, and my family always raves about it!

-On Sunday, I made a pot of my Sweet Potato TVP Chili, and we packed it for lunch a couple days during the week.
+Anyway, on Sunday I made a pot of my high protein vegan chili with sweet potatoes and TVP, and we packed it for lunch a couple days during the week.
 This left us with about one bowlful of chili left for dinner by the mid-week.
 In order to stretch it a little further and make a meal big enough for the two of us, I threw together this taco salad.
 Rob must have said that it was delicious at least four or five times!

-A recycled picture of my Sweet Potato TVP Chili that went straight into the taco salad:
+A recycled picture of my high protein vegan chili that went straight into the taco salad:

 The conclusion: with some planning ahead, it’s possible to enjoy homemade plant-based meals every day during a busy week, and even reinvent the leftovers and make them into new meals!